Workflow: Visium HD cell-level

 RCTD - Robust decomposition of cell type mixtures in spatial transcriptomics

-In our setting we apply RCTD at cellular resolution using segmented Visium HD data.
-Although each unit is intended to represent a single cell, there are still cases where the measured counts reflect more than one cell type.
-This can arise from partial volume effects at cell boundaries, segmentation errors, tightly packed regions, or local diffusion of transcripts.
-Running RCTD in doublet mode remains useful here because it can flag these cases and provide a principled estimate of the most likely composition.
-In practice we expect most units to be classified as singlets, with a minority of doublets that warrant closer inspection or additional filtering.
+In our setting, we apply RCTD at cellular resolution using segmented Visium HD data.
+Although each unit is intended to represent a single cell, there are cases where the measured counts may reflect contributions from multiple cell types.
+This can arise from partial-volume effects at cell boundaries, segmentation errors, densely packed regions, or local diffusion of transcripts.
+Running RCTD in doublet mode remains useful in this context, as it can flag such cases and provide a principled estimate of the most likely composition.
+In practice, we expect most units to be classified as singlets, with a smaller fraction of doublets that warrant closer inspection or additional filtering.

 # data("rctd_result_level1.RData", package = "EuroBioC2025_OSTA_Workshop")